gadyonysh/es2015-presentation/slides/03-spread-operator.md

 function concat(...words) { return words.join(); }
 ```

-It's possible to combine "new" and rest params
+It's possible to combine "new" and rest params:
 ```js
 const date = new Date(...dateArr);
 ```